|Engine:||2.0 L TDdi|

 There had to be a problem in the positive power to the pump ECM.
 According to the wiring diagram, the power to the pump is controlled by a relay.
 A bad contact in this relay or the wiring to the relay had to cause the large voltage drop.
 The wiring and the relay were bypassed by connecting a wire from the pump ECM power terminal directly to the positive terminal of the battery.
 The engine started immediately and the signals looked a lot better now (see figure 6).

 Now the relay and corresponding part of the harness was bypassed, the problem was gone, indicating that one of them had a bad contact, causing the voltage drop that shut down the pump ECM.
 The garage was advised to check and repair or replace the wiring harness and the relay.

 Properly diagnosing a problem using the right tools can make a huge difference.
 This car probably never required a new fuel pump and engine, just a new relay or a piece of wiring harness repaired.
 It would have saved a lot of time and money.

 If the pump power was measured using a multimeter, it would have indicated a voltage level of approximately 10 V, which would not have alarmed anyone.
-However, by measuring the power using a good automotive oscilloscope like the Automotive scope ATS5004D, the short but significant power drops on the pump ECM power became visible, leading to the cause of the problems in this car.
+However, by measuring the power using a good automotive oscilloscope like the Automotive Test Scope ATS5004D, the short but significant power drops on the pump ECM power became visible, leading to the cause of the problems in this car.